Exam - Tue 14, Jan 2021¶

 assert fix_date('') == ''

-Given a CSV of cases, outputs a list of dictionaries, each representing a case with these fields:
+Given a CSV of cases, outputs a list of dictionaries (parse with CSV DictReader), each representing a case with these fields:

 name